When Should Senior Citizens Sell Their Home? Considerations, Tips, and More

 Staff at the facility get to know each resident, making them feel at home, understanding what support they need, and creating a supportive environment that facilitates their well-being.

-By thoroughly getting to know what medical and personal needs each resident has, facilities can enhance seniors’ quality of life and promote their independence by providing personal care services, including:
+By thoroughly getting to know each resident’s needs, facilities can enhance seniors’ quality of life and promote their independence by providing personal care services, including:

 #4: Safety and Peace of Mind